Aantrreksh/sql-query/sqlref/sql_reference.md

 |5     |14    |2     |12    |
 |5     |14    |4     |14    |
 |5     |14    |6     |16    |
 {: caption="Table 23.
-Query result for example 'cross join that specifies no join condition" caption-side="bottom"}
+Query result for the example "cross join that specifies no join condition"." caption-side="bottom"}

 #### Anti join
 {: #anti-join}